Diabetes and lower limb complications: 85% of amputations are avoidable and other patient harm can be reduced with appropriate, timely care.

 A thematic analysis of 92 claims of negligence for lower limb problems involving patients with diabetes was undertaken.
 This revealed themes of unacceptable delays in diagnosis and referral to a specialist care unit.
 It is now accepted that in the practice of modern diabetes care, the Multidisciplinary Diabetic Foot Team can reduce amputations.
 The report regrets the “absence of integrated multi-disciplinary care despite multiple disciplines being involved”.

-Helen Vernon, Chief Executive Office for NHS Resolution, comments on the report.
+Helen Vernon, Chief Executive Officer for NHS Resolution, comments on the report.
 She explains that it is reported that 85% of amputations are avoidable.
-She highlights the importance of appropriate recognition of the pathology, followed by the provision of timely care, is needed in order to reduce amputations and improve patient outcomes.
+She highlights the importance of appropriate recognition of the pathology, followed by the provision of timely care, which is needed to reduce amputations and improve patient outcomes.
 The report highlights delays in recognising the severity of diabetic foot disease, and subsequently delays in the care provided.

 Losing lower limb function or undergoing an amputation has the potential to affect all aspects of a patient’s life; reducing their ability to work, socialise and remain independent.
 The impact of diabetes-related lower limb complications is such that it is listed as one of the top ten causes of the disability burden worldwide.